The Animated Cartoon Film in the Third Reich

 Some of Heinz Tischmeyer's drown promotion films were honored at different film festivals.
 But because it wasn't usual to name the doers of these films, the awards went to the production company Fischerkoesen.

 The birth of TV involved a multitude of new challenges.
 It was necessary to separate the commercial spots plain, because they were televised one after another in a high speed.
 This led to a lot of commercial television figures which appeared between the spots.
 The first of these figures was conceived by Hans Fischerkoesen and Heinz Tischmeyer in 1957.
 It showed a seal for the "Hessischer Rundfunk".
-Shortly afterwards the viewers gave it the nickname Unclo Otto (an extract can be seen on youtube).
+Shortly afterwards the viewers gave it the nickname Unclo Otto.
 Till today a lot of the Uncle Otto fade ins "drown by Heinz Tischmeyer) are still used today, with which the seal belongs at the "age of 44" to the oldest still active commercial television figures.

 The production of promotion films had to be shut down because of internal economical differences.
 This resulted in the liquidation of the studio.

 After that Heinz Tischmeyer got an engagement as an animator for